 Candidates holding any accounting baccalaureate degree generally meet the educational requirements to take the CMA Examination.
-Students can prepare for the CMA Examination by enrolling in one of the B.S. in General Management Accounting Degree Programs.
+Students can prepare for the CMA Examination by enrolling in any one of the Accounting B.S.
+Degree Programs (General, Management, or Public Accounting).